nicklockwood/iVersion/README.md

 If you dismiss the dialog and then quit and relaunch the app you should now see nothing.
 This is because the app has detected that the bundle version hasn't changed since you last launched the app.

 To show the alerts again, delete the app from the simulator and reset the bundle version to 1.1.
-Alternatively, enable the debug settings to force the alerts to appear on launch.
+Alternatively, enable the `previewMode` option to force the alerts to appear on launch.

 Advanced Example